 - Students who receive a non-passing grade in more than two courses will be automatically dismissed from the program.
 Thus, when a third non-passing grade of any type is received (didactic, clinical or a combination) the student will be dropped from the program.
 No retake is offered for the third failed course.

-3) Students must satisfactorily demonstrate the essential abililties required for a speech and hearing science education.
+3) Students must satisfactorily demonstrate the technical standards required for a speech and hearing science education.

-- Students are required to demonstrate and abide by the Speech and Hearing Sciences specifications for essential behaviors and abilities outlined in the “Essential Functions of Speech and Hearing Science Education”.
-Students are advised of the Essential Functions in admission materials, during program orientation, and via the department’s website, and each student signs the Essential Functions policy upon entry into the program.
+- Students are required to demonstrate and abide by the Speech and Hearing Sciences specifications for essential behaviors and abilities outlined in the document entitled "Technical Standards for Graduate Clinical Education in Speech-Language Pathology: Admission, Retention, Promotion and Graduations”.
+Students are advised of these standards in admission materials, during program orientation, and via the department’s website, and each student signs the Technical Standards document upon entry into the program.

 - Per the policy, students must demonstrate behaviors and abilities across the following areas: